Computing exact distributions part 3

 The change of variable formula and transformations

-We now study how the integral changes when we transform the variable of integration according to the rule \(x = x\left( y \right)\).
-When we transform \(x\) to \(y\) we need this transformation to be one-to-one.
+I now study how the integral changes when I transform the variable of integration according to the rule \(x = x\left( y \right)\).
+When I transform \(x\) to \(y\) I need this transformation to be one-to-one.
 That is, \(x\) transforms into one \(y\) and it is also possible to transform back \(y\) to \(x\) in a unique way.

 • The interval \(\left( {a,b} \right)\) is transformed to the interval \(\left( {{a^*},{b^*}} \right)\) in such a way that \(x\left( {\left( {{a^*},{b^*}} \right)} \right) = \left( {a,b} \right)\).